-- 6. (a) At the time of the initial submission to the Registry for examination, a thesis should normally be in print form and soft (not ring) bound and the candidate must pay the specified fee to cover the costs of hard-binding: the thesis will not be examined until the fee is paid.
+(a) At the time of the initial submission to the Postgraduate Office for examination, a thesis should normally be in print form and soft (not ring) bound and the candidate must pay the specified fee to cover the costs of hardbinding: the thesis will not be examined until the fee is paid.
 Every copy of a thesis to be submitted for examination shall be produced in the manner prescribed by the Librarian.
 Normally two copies of a Master's thesis and two copies of a Doctoral thesis are submitted for examination (but see Regulation 12, below, regarding extra copies).
-Note: The hard-binding fee shall be as specified by the Council. - (b) On the recommendation of the Senior Supervisor, and with the approval of the Dean of Postgraduate Research, a thesis may be submitted entirely in digital form.
+Note: The hard-binding fee shall be as specified by the Council.(b) On the recommendation of the Senior Supervisor, and with the approval of the

+Supervisor, and with the approval of the Dean of Postgraduate Research, a thesis may be submitted entirely in digital form.
 This will normally only be permitted if the content and presentation of the thesis are such that an ordinary print version would be inappropriate.